Returns to South Orange after serving a year as head golf coach at Pingry High School.

-Sara Doell is currently in her fourth year as the head coach of Seton Hall's women's golf program.
+Sara Doell is entering in her fifth year as the head coach of Seton Hall's women's golf program.
 She was named the first head coach in the new program's history on March 26, 2010.

-Last year, the Pirates continued their climb to national prominence.
+The Pirates continued their climb to national prominence in 2012-13.
 Seton Hall shaved more than seven strokes per round off their prior year's average, shooting at a 305.86 clip.
 All nine tournaments in 2012-13 were top-10 finishes, with eight placements in the top-five.
 Doell's Pirates took home their second team championship with a seven-stroke victory at the Rutgers Invitational, Oct.
 5-6.
 The Pirates' success could have been compounded with a few lucky bounces as they also finished second, three times by just one stroke.

 In 2011-12, the program took a major step forward.
 For the 2011-12 academic year, Seton Hall's team stroke average per round was 313.15, an improvement of more than 27 strokes over its 2010-11 average.
 The Pirates were an average of 67.80 strokes over par per tournament last year, compared to 161.50 in their inaugural campaign.
 Furthermore, after just one top-10 finish in tournaments with fields larger than 10 teams in their first year, the Pirates had eight top-10 finishes in 2011-12, and their only other two tournaments had eight-team fields, of which they finished in second and fourth place respectively.